AbdelmasehNabilWelson/ATC_01123851282/README.md

-# Event Management System

-## Technology Used
-1. Spring boot as a backend framework
-2. JWT for authentication
-3. Maven for dependency management

-## Project Overview
-This is an Event Booking System that allows users to book events.
-Admins to create and manage events The system includes user authentication, event management, and booking functionalities.

-## Setup Instructions
-1. Clone the repository
-2. Make sure you have Java 11+ and Maven installed
-3. Navigate to the project directory
-4. Run `mvn clean install` to build the project
-5. Run `mvn spring-boot:run` to start the application
-6. The application will be available at `http://localhost:8080`

-## Features
-- User authentication (signup, login)
-- Event creation and management
-- Booking system for events
-- Address management for events

-## API Endpoints
-- `/api/auth/signup` - Register a new user
-- `/api/auth/login` - Login and get JWT token

-## Backend Features
-- Secure authentication using JWT
-- RESTful API design
-- Exception handling
+# Event Booking System

+Welcome to our Event Booking System!
+This easy-to-use platform helps you find and book events that interest you.

+## What This System Does

+This system lets you:
+- Find and book events you want to attend
+- Create an account and log in securely
+- If you're an admin, you can create and manage events

+## Technologies We Use

+We built this system using:
+1. Spring Boot - a tool that makes creating web applications easier
+2. JWT (JSON Web Tokens) - a secure way to handle user logins
+3. Maven - a tool that helps manage the project's parts

+## How to Set Up the System

+Follow these simple steps to get started:

+1. Download the project files to your computer
+2. Make sure you have Java version 11 or newer and Maven installed
+3. Open your command prompt and go to the project folder
+4. Type `mvn clean install` and press Enter to build the project
+5. Type `mvn spring-boot:run` and press Enter to start the application
+6. Open your web browser and go to `http://localhost:8080`

+## Main Features

+Our system offers:
+- User accounts: Create an account and log in securely
+- Event management: Browse events, see details, and book tickets
+- Booking system: Reserve your spot at events you want to attend
+- Location management: Find events based on their location

+## How to Use the API

+If you're a developer, you can use these endpoints:

+### Authentication Endpoints
+- `/api/auth/signup` - Create a new user account
+- `/api/auth/login` - Log in and get your access token
+- `/api/auth/logout` - Log out from your current session

+### Event Management Endpoints (Admin Only)
+- `/api/events/create` - Create a new event
+- `/api/events/{id}` - Get details of a specific event
+- `/api/events/{id}` - Update an existing event (PUT method)
+- `/api/events/{id}` - Delete an event (DELETE method)

+## Technical Details

+For developers, our system includes:
+- Secure user authentication with JWT
+- Clean and organized API design
+- Proper error handling to help solve problems

+We hope you enjoy using our Event Booking System!
+If you have questions or need help, please let us know.